jd2426/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+   .forEach does not return anything it just calls a given function on each element in your array. .map uses the return values and returns a new array of the same size.

 2. Explain the difference between a callback and a higher order function.

+   a callback function is a function that is passed to a seperate function that the other function will call.
+The higher order function takes another function as an argument and returns a fuction.

 3. What is closure?

+   closure is the inner function that always has access to the parameters of its outer function.

 4. Describe the four rules of the 'this' keyword.

+   The four rules for the this keyword help you know exactly what this points to and why in each function or method

 5. Why do we need super() in an extended class?

+   Super refers to a parent class and it is used to call the constructor of parent class to access the parents properties and methods

 ### Task 1 - Project Set up